 Many couples ask ‘can you do X, Y and Z?’ rather than ‘what do you offer that might fit our needs and budget?’
 The distinction is subtle, but it’s there.

 Vendors are dealing with more outlandish and offbeat requests than ever before.
-Tradition is going out the window, but the number of weddings keeps rising.
+Tradition is going out of the window, but the number of weddings keeps rising. (pre-COVID, anyway.
+The future of weddings remains to be seen…)

 A common pet peeve of marriers is that vendors do not display their pricing.
 We touched on this before.
 Beyond it being an elaborate plot to spam you with dozens of emails until you break, there is even more to it.